 5. Pay your submission fee.
 Your spot will not be held in the 200 maximum entries until the submission fee is paid.

-Drew Farnsworth won our 2013 Great Novel Contest.
-His novel Graham's Charloote took home a publishing contract from Columbus Press, and his book is slated to be released on April 17, 2014!
-Drew shared some of his thoughts on the contest here.
+Drew Farnsworth won The Great Novel Contest 2013.
+His novel Graham's Charlotte took home a publishing contract from Columbus Press, and his book was released on April 17, 2014!
+Drew shared some of his thoughts on the contest here, or learn more about the winning manuscript at the book's official website, www.GrahamsCharlotte.com.

 I don't live in Ohio, can I still enter?